siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 - (1) Footer revision
 - (2) [Status code](Status-Codes) - Short version: status=0 is OK, everything else is an exception.
 - (3) RX buffer info (explained later)
+- Note: The checksum that used to be in the footer has been removed as no-one was using it.

 ##Motor Groups
 Settings specific to a given motor.
 There are 6 motor groups, numbered 1,2,3,4,5,6.
 These are labeled on the v9 board, which breaks out motor1 - motor4.
 Other platforms may make more or fewer motors available, e.g. the Due has outputs for all 6 motors.<br><br>